Cloufield/gwaslab/docs/AssignrsID.md

 - **Sweep mode (`.assign_rsid2()`) requires bcftools** - ensure it's installed and in your PATH
 - Sweep mode creates temporary lookup tables that can be cached and reused using `lookup_path`
 - For very large datasets, sweep mode can be significantly faster than standard mode
+- **Chromosome conversion is handled automatically**: The `ChromosomeMapper` (accessed via `mysumstats.mapper`) automatically detects and converts chromosome formats between sumstats and reference files.
+No manual `chr_dict` parameter is needed.